BioSystemsUM/MEWpy/docs/evaluation.md

 **Modification type**

 This objective favors modifications with deletions and down regulations.
-As such, a solution comparatively mode deletions is considered better than one with many up regulations.
+As such, a solution that encompasses more deletions is considered better than one with many up regulations.

 ```python
 from mewpy.optimization.evaluation import ModificationType